Teaching Roster

 Program Description:

-Date: October 25 and 26, 2023 – Knoxville Civic Auditorium
+Date: October 29 and 30, 2025 – Knoxville Civic Auditorium, Knoxville, Tennessee

 Lesson Plan Example: Download File

-Program Title: Very Young People's Concert
+Program Title: Very Young People’s Concerts: Peter and the Wolf

 Program Type: Arts Appreciation